och5351/MLAgents-NUITRACK-REALSENSE/README.md

 Assets\FaceTracker\FinalAssets\FaceTracking.unity

 ## Description
 This project have a 2 brain.
 One is Player brain in Unity's ML-Agents.
-Another is Learning brain
+Another is Learning brain.

 This brain waiting at inputting 2 observing values. (one is emotion.
 Another is my intentions(It's just sending with key code)) free Nuitrack has a limit 3 minutes.
 So I can't progress Learning with NuitrackSDK.